-If certain data used to perform these assessments lead to an inaccurate picture of the worker’s performance or work habits, what is the outcome?
+What is the outcome if certain data used to perform these assessments lead to an inaccurate picture of the worker’s performance or work habits?
 These situations can lead to a lack of trust between the employee and the organization.

 Many of these algorithms use performance from prior jobs to complete an assessment.
-What if there is a hiccup in the data or inaccuracy that leads to a negative report.
+What if a hiccup in the data or inaccuracy leads to a negative report?
 This can lead to a question of whether the data collection is ethical.

-There are clear advantages and disadvantages of using AI in the workplace.
+There are clear advantages and disadvantages to using AI in the workplace.
 However, if PMS continues to utilize the advantages of AI algorithms, there has to be a careful balance.

 A healthy mixture of data scraping combined with the watchful eye of management is key to a healthy PMS implementation.
 The assessment created based on AI data should be combined with a personal assessment conducted personally by management, so a human element is involved.
 In theory, this should lead to a fair mixture of both elements.
 Try eLeaP free for 30 days.